AdvancedResearchComputing/arc-rtd/docs/software/matlab.md

 savepath('/home/johndoe/pathdef.m')
 ```

-## Using the Matlab Compiler (mex)
+## Using the MATLAB Compiler (mex)

-To compile C/C++ or Fortran code in Matlab, just make sure to load the compiler [module](modules) that you want to use before you open Matlab.
+To compile C/C++ or Fortran code in MATLAB, just make sure to load the compiler [module](modules) that you want to use before you open MATLAB.
 Here is an example of compiling [MatConvNet](http://www.vlfeat.org/matconvnet/), which in this case requires the GCC compiler, which is available via the `foss` module:
 ```
 #load modules
 module reset; module load foss/2020b matlab/R2021a